 If these are your state’s minimum liability requirements, then they should be enough for you to register your vehicle.

-However, they’re on the low side if you happen to severely injure other people or hit multiple cars (or just one expensive vehicle) in an accident for which you are at fault.
+However, they’re on the low side if you severely injure other people or hit multiple cars (or just one expensive vehicle) in an at-fault accident.

 Low limits leave you and your assets at risk; you can be held personally responsible for amounts exceeding your car insurance limits.

-Read our guide on raising liability limits.
-You’ll likely find that the extra security is well worth the added cost on your car insurance rate.
+Read our guide on raising liability limits — the extra security is worth the added cost of car insurance.

 While financial circumstances do not allow everybody to raise their liability limits, it’s recommended that you buy as much car insurance as you can afford.